Boissevain, Manitoba: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Boissevain had a population of 1,577 living in 700 of its 736 total private dwellings, a change of from its 2016 population of 1,656.
 With a land area of 2.9 km2, it had a population density of in 2021.

 Education

 Boissevain School was nominated as one of Canada's 30 best schools by Maclean's Magazine in 2005.

 Media

 CJRB (1220 AM) broadcasts an easy listening format from Boissevain.
 The station is owned by Golden West Broadcasting.

 Sports

 Curling has been a competitive sport in Boissevain since 1890.
 The Boissevain Border Kings compete in the South West Hockey League in Manitoba.
 The Border Kings did not win a championship for 35 years but then wound up winning six straight championships in 1993.
-In baseball, the Boissevain Bantams won the provincial championship in 1977.
-Currently, the Boissevain Broncos high school sports program includes several teams competing in football, baseball, and hockey.
+In baseball, the Boissevain Centennials are a local standout and have had much success in the last decade.
+Winning numerous championships.
+The highschool baseball team has also been quite successful this decade, winning the last six Zone 9 championships and two provincial championships in 2015 and 2024, with Aaron Pugh (2015)and Bryan Laing (2024) being named provincial MVP’s. name=150facts/> Currently, the Boissevain Broncos high school sports program includes several teams competing in football, baseball, and hockey.